xp44mm/Notebook/RxNetInAction/Async in C# 5.0.md

 This adds extra requirements to remember the state of the rest of the expression while awaiting something.
 In this example, the result of `await myTask` needs to be remembered while we run `await StuffAsync()`. .NET intermediate language (IL) stores this kind of sub-expression on a stack, so that stack is what the `await` keyword needs to store.

 On top of this, when the program reaches the first `await` in a method, the method returns.
-Unless it is an async void method, a `Task` is returned at that point, so the caller can wait for us to complete somehow.
+Unless it is an `async void` method, a `Task` is returned at that point, so the caller can wait for us to complete somehow.
 C# must also store a way to manipulate that returned `Task`, so that when our method is done, the `Task` can become completed, and execution can move back up the asynchronous chain of methods.
 The exact mechanism for this is the subject of Chapter 14.

 ### Context

-As part of its effort to make the process of awaiting as transparent as possible, C# captures various kinds of context at an `await`, which are then restored when the method is resumed.
+As part of its effort to make the process of awaiting as transparent as possible, C# captures various kinds of context at an await, which are then restored when the method is resumed.

 The most important of these is *synchronization context*, which can be used to resume the method on a particular type of thread, amongst other things.
 This is particularly important for UI applications, which can only manipulate their UI on the correct thread.
 Synchronization contexts are a complex topic, and Chapter 8 contains more details.

 Other kinds of context are also captured from the calling thread.
 These are all controlled via a class of the same name, so I'll list some important types of context by their classes here:

-* ExecutionContext
+* `ExecutionContext`

   This is the parent context, all the other contexts are a part of it.
 It is the system that .NET features like `Task` use to capture and propagate context, but has no behavior of its own.

-* SecurityContext
+* `SecurityContext`

   This is where we find any security information that would normally be confined to the current thread.
-If your code needs to run as a particular user, you may be `impersonating` that user, or ASP.NET may be doing impersonation for you.
+If your code needs to run as a particular user, you may be impersonating that user, or ASP.NET may be doing impersonation for you.
 In that case, the impersonation is stored in the `SecurityContext`

-* CallContext
+* `CallContext`

   This allows the programmer to store custom data that should be available for the lifetime of a logical thread.
 Although considered bad practice in a lot of situations, it can avoid excessive numbers of method parameters as various context is passed around the program. `LogicalCallContext` is a related system that works across AppDomains.